Skip to content

 )

-Get tower counts¶
+Get tower counts

-query to count towers per level 3 administrative unit during the first week of 2016.
+We can get cell tower counts using a total_network_objects query.
+We start by creating a specification for a total_network_objects query to count towers per level 3 administrative unit during the first week of 2016.

 query_spec = flowclient.aggregates.total_network_objects_spec(